 - My student visa expires soon and I need a confirmation that I have completed my studies.
 Who can help?

-- I need an individual singed and stamped confirmation of my study progress for the KVR, DAAD, a scholarship etc. Who can help?
+- I need an individual singed and stamped confirmation of my study progress for the student services, the KVR, DAAD, a scholarship etc. Who can help?

-If the grade report (which is valid without a stamp and a signature) and the confirmation of enrollment (print documents in TUMonline) is not sufficient please visit your Secretary of the Examination Board during her/his opening hours.
-Then it will be individually checked what kind of a confirmation can be issued.
+If the grade report (which is valid without a stamp and a signature) and the confirmation of enrollment (print documents in TUMonline) is not sufficient please visit your Secretary of the examination board during her/his opening hours.
+There will be checked individually what kind of a confirmation can be issued.

 - When will I receive my degree certificate?

-Your certificate can only be generated at the examination office in Garching when you passed all the necessary examinations and they are set valid in your TUMonline account.
-The certificate is applied for by your secretary of the examination board and then usually takes up to 6 weeks to process.
-Once the certificate is applied for the examination office can also issue a preliminary confirmation.
+Your certificate can only be generated at the central examination office in Garching when you passed all the necessary examinations and all moduls which you have attended during your studies (including any additional examinations) are set valid in your TUMonline account.
+The certificate is applied for by your secretary of the examination board and it usually takes up to 6 weeks to process.
+Once the certificate is applied for the central examination office can also issue a preliminary confirmation.
 Best you contact your secretary of the examination board at the end of your studies to discuss your certificate and the timeline.

 When the examination office compiled your certificate you will be notified by post to the address given in your TUMonline account - please do always take care of a valid, current address!